chr15m/gitnonymous/README.md

 Whilst this will help you adopt a pseudonymous virtual identity, you should be aware of the following information leaks that may still be used to try to identify you, pointed out by @ryancdotorg on Hacker News:

- * Your timezone will appear in Git commits (narrows down location).
  * Commit times will be leaked (narrows down sleeping/working hours).
  * SSH client version will be leaked to servers you connect to (shows Linux distro version and patch level).